What are social networks?

-At their simplest level, social networks are graphs of social interactions and personal relationships.
+Social networks are graphs of social interactions and personal relationships.

 Why analyze social connections?

-How to visualize Social Networks
+How to visualize social networks

 Who needs to understand social networks?